michael-byrd/Stapleton-Lab/vQTL Howell/README.md

 ### vQTL Analysis
 Finally, after uploading the necessary files to my Stampede2 environment.
 I ran the following 3 scripts to generate our output for [Spliced](Spliced.R), [Unspliced](Unspliced.R), and [Ratio](Ratio.R).
 To submit these to Stampede2, I wrote some quick shell scripts and submitted them with the the sbatch function.

+### Output
 After the analysis ran, I took the output csv files off of Stampede2 and the [Spliced](HowellvQTL_Spliced_LOD,Pvals,EffectSizes.csv),[Unspliced](HowellvQTL_Unspliced_LOD,Pvals,EffectSizes.csv), and [Ratio](HowellvQTL_Ratio_LOD,Pvals,EffectSizes.csv) can be found here as well.